International dollar

-The international dollar (int'l dollar or intl dollar, symbols Int'l$., Intl$., Int$), also known as Geary–Khamis dollar (symbols G–K$ or GK$), is a hypothetical unit of currency that has the same purchasing power parity that the U.S. dollar had in the United States at a given point in time.
-It is mainly used in economics and financial statistics for various purposes, most notably to determine and compare the purchasing power parity and gross domestic product of various countries and markets.
+The international dollar (int'l dollar or intl dollar, symbols Int'l$., Intl$., Int$), also known as Geary–Khamis dollar (symbols G–K$ or GK$), is a hypothetical unit of currency that has the same purchasing power parity (PPP) that the U.S. dollar had in the United States at a given point in time.
+It is mainly used in economics and financial statistics for various purposes, most notably to determine and compare the purchasing power parity and gross domestic product (GDP) of various countries and markets.
 The year 1990 or 2000 is often used as a benchmark year for comparisons that run through time.
-The unit is often abbreviated, e.g. 2000 US dollars or 2000 International$ (if the benchmark year is 2000).
+The unit is often abbreviated, e.g., 2000 US dollars or 2000 International$ (if the benchmark year is 2000).

-It is based on the twin concepts of purchasing power parities (PPP) of currencies and the international average prices of commodities.
+It is based on the twin concepts of PPP of currencies and the international average prices of commodities.
 It shows how much a local currency unit is worth within the country's borders.
 It is used to make comparisons both between countries and over time.
-For example, comparing per capita gross domestic product (GDP) of various countries in international dollars, rather than based simply on exchange rates, provides a more valid measure to compare standards of living.
+For example, comparing the per capita GDP of various countries in international dollars, rather than based simply on exchange rates, provides a more valid measure to compare standards of living.
 It was proposed by Roy C. Geary in 1958 and developed by Salem Hanna Khamis between 1970 and 1982.

-Figures expressed in international dollars cannot be converted to another country's currency using current market exchange rates; instead they must be converted using the country's PPP exchange rate used in the study.
+Figures expressed in international dollars cannot be converted to another country's currency using current market exchange rates; instead, they must be converted using the country's PPP exchange rate used in the study.

 Exchange rate by country

-According to IMF, below is the implied PPP rate of International dollar to local currency of respective countries in 2022:
+According to the IMF, below is the implied PPP exchange rate of the international dollar to the local currencies of the following nations: